svailla4/user_microservice/README.md

 an example of getting some data out of the system or using it.
 ```
-* http://localhost:3000/todos //will list all the todos
+* /create with email and password body //this will create a user
-* additional http rquests can be found under todo_routes and user_route
+* additional http rquests can be found under handlers/users
-* users with different permissions can be found under seed_data
-* some users will be able to POST and DELETE depending on their permissions
 ```